rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

       - RABBITMQ__PASSWORD
 ```

+At this point your `docker-compose.yml` file contains entries only for the `gateway` and `breadservice` services.
+In reality it needs entries for all the services necessary to run the system in your local environment.

+Making note of the IP address for your RabbitMQ instance, copy the `docker-compose.yml` file from the `End` directory into your `Start` directory, replacing the current file.
+The result is a `docker-compose.yml` that has entries for all the services in the system.

-**IMPORTANT:** Replace the IP address for `RABBITMQ__URL` with the IP address for your RabbitMQ instance within Docker.
-This should be the same already used by all the existing services in the file.
+**IMPORTANT:** Replace the IP addresses for `RABBITMQ__URL` with the IP address for your RabbitMQ instance within Docker.
+This needs to be done for all the services in the file.

 ## Running in docker-compose